top of page

 • loss of motivation

-If you’ve been thinking:
+If you have been thinking:

 • “I don’t feel like myself anymore.”